SpektraSystems/Microsoft-Cloud-Workshop/serverless-architecture/README.md

 ### Not showing Telemetry data in sample Telemetry under App Insight, Lab guide page number: 55 and further steps of App Insight.
 It could be some configuration issue.

+### SavePlateData and queuePlateForManualCheckup is not trigered by event trigger.

 # Help and Support

 If you require any help during the workshop, please reach out to the instructor / proctors.
 Instructors / proctors might escalate the issue to remote support team, at that time, please pass on your AAD User ID (aad_user_xyz), so that it is easier to look up your environment.